andrewshadura/blogue/content/2020-01-31-fsanitize-address.markdown

 Next day, the colleague comes back to me with this:

-> I did a test builds in Apertis SDK, Debian buster, Fedora 31, ALT Linux 9 -- only the latter environment produced the `cst` tool which generated correct signature for the file.
+> I did test builds in Apertis SDK, Debian buster, Fedora 31, ALT Linux 9 -- only the latter environment produced the `cst` tool which generated correct signature for the file.
 >
 > The rest produce a bit different signature with zeroes for the current kernel:
 >